kkatharva/About/README.md

-- Hi, My name is Atharva 👋👋
+- Hey fells!
-- I’m currently learning Development and Data Science
+- I’m currently learning embedded systems and IOT
 - I’m looking to collaborate on Fun projects with Fun people
 - You can reach me through my Socials